spencerteetaert/rubiks/README.md

 * search.py - contains search and node classes, both used when performing search.
 Can be easily edited to perform baseline searches without an ML model.
 * train.py - functions for training, evaluating, and documenting an ML model
 ### src/Rubiks
 * cube.py - class for a Rubiks Cube object.
-Stores state, performs rotations, scrambles, and checks for solve
+Stores state, performs rotations, scrambles, and checks for solved state
 ### src/UI
 * display_tools.py - functions for displaying the Cube states in a user-friendly form